ReginaCsaszar/fantastic-pancake/Readme.md

 # Setting Google Test
 #### manual for noobs

-I hope it helps everybody who wants to set and use Gtest in CLion, without any clue, like me.
+I hope it helps to everybody who wants to set and use Gtest in CLion, without any clue, like me.

-After those steps:
+#### After those steps:

 - you will have separate subprojects in your projects, one for the tests and one for your original project.
 - your original main.cpp will remain and conpletly usable.
-- you can use the built-in Google Test support provided by CLion (including keystrokes for running and create test)
+- you can use the built-in Google Test support provided by CLion.

 I followed the CLion recommendations everywhere I can.

-The resources I used:
+#### The resources I used:
 JetBrains video about CLion Google Test support: https://www.youtube.com/watch?v=8Up5eNZ0FLw JetBrains video about CLion Google Test settings: https://www.youtube.com/watch?v=Rbb0fVCz41w JetBrains's blog post about Google Test support and settings: https://blog.jetbrains.com/clion/2015/10/new-clion-1-2-eap-build-brings-you-google-test/

 ### 1. Download Google Test